 Step 4: Once the plugins have been installed, go to Manage Jenkins on your Jenkins dashboard.
 You will see your plugins listed among the rest.

-We shall now discuss the process of integrating GitHub into Jenkins in a Windows system.
+We shall now discuss the process of integrating Jenkins and GitHub a Windows system:

 Step 1) Create a new job in Jenkins, open the Jenkins dashboard with your Jenkins URL.
 For example, http://localhost:8080/

 Step 2) Enter the item name, select job type and click OK.
 We shall create a Freestyle project as an example.

 Step 3) Once you click OK, the page will be redirected to its project form.
 Here you will need to enter the project information: